 Randy Gardner was a Featured Artist at International Symposia of the International Horn Society in Beijing, China (2000), Lahti, Finland (2002) and Denver, CO (2008).
 In 2012, he had the distinct honor of performing Schumann’s Konzertstück for Four Horns and Orchestra at IHS Symposium 44 with conductor Barry Tuckwell and fellow hornists Gregory Hustis, Joseph Ognibene, and John Ericson.
 Gardner also had the great pleasure of performing Kenneth Fuchs’ Canticle to the Sun with the Colorado Symphony Orchestra at the 2008 IHS Symposium.
 He has been a Contributing Artist at many international and regional horn workshops and he serves as an adjudicator at solo and chamber music competitions.

-An enthusiastic member of the International Horn Society, Gardner served on the IHS Advisory Council from 1999-2005.
+An enthusiastic member of the International Horn Society, Gardner is a member of the IHS Advisory Council, on which he also served from 1999-2005.
 In 2018, Randy Gardner was honored to receive the International Horn Society’s Punto Award for his contributions to the horn world.

 Psychology, sports psychology in particular, has been an area of personal study for many years.
 In 1999, the University of Cincinnati Faculty Development Council awarded Prof. Gardner a grant for intensive study of principles of sports psychology as applied to music performance.
 His studies in performance psychology underpin many aspects of his teaching and performing.